-GEORGIA Statute(s) GA.
-CODE ANN. § 16-13-5 (West 2024) Substantive amendments to law(s) April 24, 2014 - § 16-13-5 enacted Individual(s) eligible for GS protection Person who in good faith seeks medical assistance for a person experiencing a drug overdose.
+GEORGIA Statute(s) • GA.
+CODE ANN. § 16-13-5 (West 2025) (medical amnesty law) • GA.
+CODE ANN. § 16-5-3.1 (West 2025) (DIH/DDRD law) Substantive amendments to law(s) April 24, 2014 - § 16-13-5 enacted July 1, 2025 - § 16-5-3.1 enacted Individual(s) eligible for GS protection Person who in good faith seeks medical assistance for a person experiencing a drug overdose.
 Person who is experiencing a drug overdose and, in good faith, seeks medical assistance for himself or herself, or is the subject of such a request.
 The law defines the phrases "drug overdose," "medical assistance," and "seeks medical assistance."
 A "drug overdose" is a condition resulting from the use of a controlled substance or dangerous drug.
 Protection as to controlled substance possession crimes An eligible person may not be arrested, charged, or prosecuted for a "drug violation," which is defined to include: Possession of a controlled substance if the aggregate weight, including any mixture, is less than four grams of a solid substance, less than one milliliter of liquid substance, or if the substance is placed onto a secondary medium with a combined weight of less than four grams (GA.
 CODE.
-ANN. § 16-13-30(a) West 2024)); and Possession of less than one ounce of marijuana (GA.
+ANN. § 16-13-30(a) West 2025)); and Possession of less than one ounce of marijuana (GA.
 CODE.
-ANN. § 16-13-30(j)(1) (West 2024)).
+ANN. § 16-13-30(j)(1) (West 2025)).
 Protection as to drug paraphernalia crimes An eligible person may not be arrested, charged, or prosecuted for a "drug violation," which is defined to include the possession and use of drug-related objects (GA.
-CODE ANN. § 16-13-32.2 (West 2024)).
+CODE ANN. § 16-13-32.2 (West 2025)).
 Protection as to other crimes/violations An eligible person is not subject to: Penalties for violation of a permanent or temporary protective order or restraining order; or Sanctions for a violation of a condition of pretrial release, condition of probation, or condition of parole based on a drug violation.
 Requirement(s) for the protection to apply Evidence for the arrest, charge, or prosecution of such drug violation must have resulted solely from the seeking of medical assistance.

-GEORGIA

-Exception(s) to protection The existence of the protection does not limit: Admissibility of any evidence in connection with the investigation or prosecution of a crime or a defendant that is not subject to the protection; Any seizure of evidence or contraband otherwise permitted by law; or Authority of a law enforcement officer to detain or take into custody a person in the course of an investigation or to effectuate an arrest for any offense not subject to the protection.

-Reporting overdose a mitigating factor in sentencing No

-Offenses subject to mitigation N/A

-Circumstance(s) when mitigation applies N/A

-Other provisions of note None

-Express DIH or DDRD provision in state law No

-Classification of DIH/DDRD offense N/A

-Circumstance(s) when DIH/DRDD applies N/A

-Affirmative defense of DIH/DDRD offense N/A

-Recently proposed Legislation Yes, see Pending State and Federal Legislation
+GEORGIA Exception(s) to protection The existence of the protection does not limit: Admissibility of any evidence in connection with the investigation or prosecution of a crime or a defendant that is not subject to the protection; Any seizure of evidence or contraband otherwise permitted by law; or Authority of a law enforcement officer to detain or take into custody a person in the course of an investigation or to effectuate an arrest for any offense not subject to the protection.
+Reporting overdose a mitigating factor in sentencing No Offenses subject to mitigation N/A Circumstance(s) when mitigation applies N/A Other provisions of note None Express DIH or DDRD provision in state law Yes Classification of DIH/DDRD offense Aggravated involuntary manslaughter Circumstance(s) when DIH/DRDD applies An individual commits the offense of aggravated involuntary manslaughter when he or she causes the fentanyl overdose death of another human being, without the intent to cause the death of said human being, by intentionally manufacturing or selling any substance that contains fentanyl, after representing that such substance was any controlled substance.
+Affirmative defense of DIH/DDRD offense None Recently proposed Legislation None, other than legislation enacted in 2025